-Over 1.79 billion people bought something online last year.
+Over 2.64 billion people bought something online last year.
 When on earth did we arrive at that number?
-Well, we arrived there in 2020, and the number of people shopping online (even just once) is increasing as every year goes by.
+Well, we arrived there last year, and the number of people shopping online (even just once) is increasing as every year goes by.

 It might seem like online businesses pop up overnight.
 Suddenly brands, old and new, are making money online.
 We don’t necessarily see all the behind-the-scenes of what it takes to open your virtual doors officially.
 You might have an idea of what starting an online business looks like.
 You might not.
 But come on our ecommerce journey anyway to find out if you are hitting all your marks.

 Opportunity is all around us – especially considering we live in a global marketplace that has no limits when it comes to who can start an online business, or where they come from.
 Follow this guide to find out how you can start an online business in South Africa.

 Here's A Summary of What We'll Cover:

 - Register Your Business